Polytech Breast Implants are manufactured in Germany and have a Lifetime Implant-Exchange Policy.

 With any breast implant:

-– will produce a misshapen breast and require repeat surgery to return the implant to its original position.
-The Allergan Core Study at the 2008-year mark that after Capsular Contracture, Implant Displacement with Smooth & Textured Implants made up the second most common complication requiring revision surgery.
-In contrast, Polyurethane Foam-Covered Implants, because of their “velcro-like” adherence to the pocket walls, virtually eliminate the risks of Displacement and Rotation
+will produce a distorted breast shape and require repeat surgery to return the implant to its original position.
+The Allergan Core Study reported at the 2008-year mark that after Capsular Contracture, Implant Displacements/Implant Rotations with Smooth and Textured Implants were the second commonest reason for repeat surgery.
+In contrast, Polyurethane Foam-Covered Implants, because of their ‘velcro-like’ adherence to the implant pocket walls, greatly diminish this risk.

-Unfortunately for patients, not all Breast Augmentation Surgeons are currently offering Australian women the opportunity of considering these proven-safer Polyurethane Foam-Covered Silicone Implants because:
+Currently, not all Breast Augmentation Surgeons in Australia are offering Australian women the opportunity of considering Polyurethane Foam-Covered Silicone Implants because:

-- Polyurethane Foam-Covered Silicone Implants cost more, and with the current era of heavily-discounted breast augmentations, these implants are not being offered by clinics seeking to contain their costs and appear more attractive on price to prospective patients.
+- Polyurethane Foam-Covered Silicone Implants cost more and with the current era of discounted breast augmentations, these implants are not being offered by clinics seeking to contain their costs and look more attractive on total price.

-Owing to the proven ability of these implants to dramatically reduce the risks of the most common complications after Breast Augmentation – and in turn lower the risks of repeat surgery – we at Breast Excellence believe that every woman considering Breast Augmentation should at least be offered the Polyurethane Foam-Covered Silicone Implants for her consideration.
+Owing to their ability to dramatically reduce the risks of the more common complications after Breast Augmentation that can lead to repeat surgery, Dr Mayson believes that every woman considering Breast Augmentation should at least be offered the Polyurethane Foam-Covered Implants for her consideration.

-How you would you feel if your Smooth or Textured Implants developed Capsular Contracture, or moved out of position, and you were faced with further surgery at considerable additional costs?
-And what if your surgeon had not offered, or even worse, talked you out of the Polyurethane Foam-Covered Silicone Implants that may have prevented your complication in the first place?
+How you would you feel if your Smooth or Textured implants developed Capsular Contracture, or moved out of position, and you required further surgery at considerable additional cost?
+And, what if your surgeon had not offered, or even worse, had talked you out of the Polyurethane Foam-Covered Implants which may have prevented your complication?